ErichDonGubler/git-assembler/README.rst

 Good familiarity with git-rerere_ is recommended.

 Ensure the git ``reflog`` (``core.logAllRefUpdates``) has not been disabled.
-It is essential for the correct operation of complex rebase operations.
+It is essential for the correct operation of non-trivial rebase operations.

 .. _git-rerere: https://git-scm.com/docs/git-rerere